junaama/word-finder/README.md

 - Find and use external api
 - Render data on page
 - Allow user to interact with the page
+-

 #### PostMVP EXAMPLE

-- Add localStorage or firebase for storage
+- Add localStorage or firebase for storage to implement user leaderboard

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.